brq1992/UnityNativeEditBox/README.md

 ## Tips
 - Use DestroyNative() to destroy the native version and show Unitys InputField instead.

-- Activate "Switch Between Native And Unity" to make NativeEditBox to switch by itself when the inputfield gets deactivated.
+- Activate "Switch Between Native And Unity" to make NativeEditBox to switch by itself when the inputfield gets deactivated.(Recommond to always enable it)

+## Version Differences from the Original

+Due to the varying resolutions of different devices and the complexity of the Text element's hierarchy (with unpredictable RectTransform settings of its parent), using screen positions provides a more accurate and reliable solution.

 ## Big thanks to for inspiration and help